Blucksberg Mountain, South Dakota

 Blucksberg Mountain is an unincorporated community and census-designated place in Meade County, South Dakota, United States.
 Its population was 467 as of the 2020 census.
 Interstate 90 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 0.668 mi2, all land.

 Demographics

+Education

+It is in Meade School District 46-1.